 Let’s face it: There’s nothing more terrifying to a computer user than hard drive failure, and that’s why people buy external hard drives—as a backup for “just in case.”
 But here’s the thing: If you don’t properly maintain your external hard drive, you could inadvertently cause it to fail and lose everything you worked so hard to save.

-Here’s a few simple steps to keep your external hard drive healthy:
+Here are a few simple steps to keep your external hard drive healthy:

 - Make sure the device you’re plugging your hard drive into is connected to a surge protector.
 Even short power surges can have lasting effects on electronics, so this is like computer basics — and super important.